rayylin/R_Survival_Analysis/README.md

 # R_Survival_Analysis
 Survival analysis analyzes the expected duration of time until one event occurs.
-In this case, we try to identify the factors that would make customers stop subscribing to a service.
+In this project, we try to identify the factors that would make customers stop subscribing to a service.
 Businesses could adjust their marketing strategy based on the result.

 Nowadays a lot of businesses rely on the Subscription business model, so it is important to understand why people would stop subscribing to the service.
 To achieve this goal, we use R to conduct a survival analysis.